nicaudinet/nicaudinet.github.io/_posts/2024-10-14-watersort-haskell.md

 backtrack if they make a mistake, which can quickly get annoying
 - **Save** - Add a way to save a puzzle and come back to it later.
-This could even be used to share puzzles with others backtrack if they make a mistake, which can quickly get annoying
+This could even be used to share puzzles with others
 - **Web** - Make it playable on the web!
 It should be straightforward to port the game to [PureScript](https://www.purescript.org/) and make a simple UI for it